Marcopolo1975/Rock-Paper-Scissors-Lizard-Spock/README.md

 ### Content

-- throughout the making, got a lots of guidance from W3s and youtube Tutorials
+- throughout the making, got a lots of guidance from [W3scools](https://www.w3schools.com/) and [youtube](https://www.youtube.com/) Tutorials

 ### Media